-The best fly line to use when Spey fishing for steelhead on great lakes rivers that are narrow and deeper is a Skagit fly line.
+The best fly line to use when Spey fishing for steelhead on great lakes rivers that are narrow and deeper is a Skagit fly line or Skagit heads.
 Skagit lines are heavy and they allow anglers to throw heavy sinking tips a long way with ease.
 Skagit lines are best in water from 3 to 12 feet deep.

 Sink Tips For Spey Fishing For Steelhead